- CrashPlan PRO

 - Repeat the installation for each user account on the device.

-After backup starts, OS X prompts for access to your contacts, reminders, and calendars.
+After backup starts, the Mac operating system prompts for access to your contacts, reminders, and calendars.
 Click Ok to allow the Code42 app access to back up the contents of your user folder.
 If you select Don't Allow, the Code42 app will back up everything other than your contacts, reminders, and calendars.

 To install the Code42 app per user on the command line, adapt these examples to your needs.